Safe H2O

 • Reduced water pressure

-• Filters becoming dirty frequently
+• Filters becoming dirty quickly and/or frequently

 • Strange sounds from the tank

-• Visible Algae or Slime
+• Visible growth or slime in tank

 • Leaks and dampness around the tank